ficore-africa/Public_Info/README.md

 Your Peace of Mind.

 Ready to have a taste of how simple finances can get?
-Head over to business.ficoreafrica.com, scroll to the app section and download!
+Head over to ficoreafrica.com, scroll and download the app!

 All feedback is appreciated, we are listening to your opinions as you discover Ficore Africa and how it can be better.